Skip to content

 United States

-The FCC added all foreign-manufactured drones and critical components to its Covered List on 22 December 2025 under Section 1709 of the FY25 NDAA.
-DJI and Autel Robotics cannot certify new products for the US market.
-The Commerce Department withdrew its own separate restrictions in January 2026, concluding the FCC action was sufficient.
+The FCC added all foreign-manufactured drones and critical components to its Covered List on 22 December 2025, blocking DJI and Autel Robotics from certifying new products in the US market.
+The Commerce Department withdrew its own parallel restrictions in January 2026.

 Australia's leading counter-drone firm will nearly quintuple production capacity by opening its first overseas factory, betting that European governments will increasingly require local manufacturing as a condition of contract awards.